minio/docs/source/reference/minio-mc-admin/mc-admin-bucket-quota.rst

 Retrieve Bucket Quota Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc:`mc admin bucket quota` to retrieve the current quota configuration
+Use :mc-cmd:`mc admin bucket quota` to retrieve the current quota configuration
 for a bucket:

 .. code-block:: shell